 How much does life insurance cost?

-- Premiums for 5-Star Rated life insurance policies can be up to 54% cheaper than the market average.
+- Premiums for 5-Star Rated life insurance policies can be up to 63% cheaper than the average non 5-Star policy.

-- Some life insurers offer discounts and other special offers to new customers.
+- Some life insurance providers offer discounts and other special offers to new customers.

-The cost of life insurance in Australia can vary and depends on a variety of factors.
-These can include your age, sex, certain lifestyle choices (such as whether or not you smoke) and how much insurance you’re taking out.
+The cost of life insurance in Australia can vary depending on factors such as your age, gender, lifestyle choices (such as whether or not you smoke) and how much insurance you’re taking out (i.e. your ‘sum insured’ amount).

 ← Mobile/tablet users, scroll sideways to view full table →